karinnesagir/Team-Profile-Generator/README.md

 This Node.js command-line application takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

+Here is a [Link](https://drive.google.com/file/d/1nZTGkR06_RMv5J2nhtRhYon9KpwqEFMJ/view) to a walkthrough video that demonstrates the functionality of the application.

 ### User Story

 ```